lucianpls/AHTSE/README.md

 ||**[conditonal send file](https://github.com/lucianpls/mod_sfim)**|Used for protocol handshake files, it responds with the content from a static file to requests matching specific patterns|
 ||**[brunsli](https://github.com/lucianpls/mod_brunsli)**|Filter to convert between JPEG JFIF and brunsli on the fly|
 ||**[lua](https://github.com/lucianpls/mod_ahtse_lua)**|Allows AHTSE modules to be extended with Lua scripts|

+## Getting Started

+This repository contains a few bash scripts that can be used to build most of the AHTSE components on an Amazon Linux instance. [bootstrap.bash](bootstrap.bash) is the main build script